MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 (See baseline instructions)

-### Mobile application management conditional access for Exchange online
+### Mobile application management conditional access for SharePoint online

 (See baseline instructions)